 1 MT (metric tonne) = 1,000 KGS

 The price of jet fuel (known as Jet A1) is closely aligned the price of oil which varies on a daily basis.
-In May 2020, the price of Jet A1 was down 69% compared to the previous 12 months.
+As an example, in May 2020, the price of Jet A1 was down 69% compared to the previous 12 months.

 It should be noted that it does not include the delivery of the fuel or the fee to actually refuel the aircraft.
-Therefore the price airlines actually pay for the fuel per kilogram will be higher than the figures outlined above, subject to the contract details.
-At present there is no tax on aviation fuel in Europe.
+Therefore, the price airlines actually pay for the fuel per kilogram will be higher than the figures outlined above, subject to the contract details.
+At present there is no tax on aviation fuel in the UK or Europe.

 A Jumbo Jet (Boeing 747-400) flying from London to New York burns approximately 70,000 kilograms of fuel.
 As jet fuel has an approximate specific gravity of 0.85 (the measure of its density), this therefore equates to 82,300 litres.

 Based on these figures, the cost of the fuel required to fly from London to New York being operated by a B747 Jumbo Jet is approximately £53,500 (€64,300), which based on 450 passengers, would work out at £118 (€141 / $158) per person.